25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 JavaScript is **Prototype** based language, hence the inheritance is achieved using prototypes.

-- The most important difference between class- and prototype-based inheritance is that a class defines a _type_ which can be instantiated at runtime, whereas a **_prototype_ is itself an object instance**.
+- The most important difference between class- and prototype-based inheritance is that a class defines a _type_ which can be instantiated at runtime, whereas a **_prototype_ is itself an object instance**

+- Prototype based programming is a style that builds the reuse of features (the inheritance) by reusing already existing objects that are extended and not implemented

 _Example:_ Prototype based inheritance